crowdsecurity/cs-cloudflare-blocker/README.md

 A cloudfare account is required for this blocker.
 Please provide in the configuration the following information:
  - email used for cloudfare account
- - a valid API key
+ - a valid API key : you can create it in your cloudfare dashboard in : "My Profile" => "Api token"
  - zone or account ID (depending on what you want to block IPs)